Columbia University School of Social Work

-The Columbia School of Social Work is the graduate school of social work of Columbia University in New York City.
+The Columbia University School of Social Work (also referred to as the Columbia School of Social Work) is the graduate school of social work of Columbia University in New York City.
 It is one of the oldest social work programs in the US, with roots extending back to 1898.
 It began awarding a Master of Science degree in 1940.
 As of 2018, it was one of the largest social work schools in the United States, with an enrollment of over 1,000 students.

 History

 1898–1999

 In 1898, the New York Charity Organization Society established the first Summer School in Philanthropic Work, a six-week program, at 105 East 22nd Street in New York City.
 Twenty-five men and women attended the first classes.
 It is one of the oldest social work programs in the US.
 In 1904, it was expanded into the first full-time full-year course of graduate study in social work, and later a two-year course, at the newly renamed New York School of Philanthropy.

 The name of the School was changed in 1919 to the New York School of Social Work.
 In 1931, the School moved to 122 East 22nd Street.
 In 1940, the School was affiliated with Columbia University as one of its graduate schools, and began awarding a Master of Science degree.
 In 1949, the School moved to the Andrew Carnegie Mansion at 2 East 91st Street, and later to 622 West 113th Street.
 The first doctoral degree was awarded in 1952.

 In 1961, the School formed a coalition in support of President John F. Kennedy establishing the Peace Corps.
 In 1963 the name of the school was changed to Columbia University School of Social Work.
 In 1966, the School began a longitudinal study of foster children and their families.
 The first fully endowed professorship was set up in 1991, followed by the full endowment of the Kenworthy Chair and nine additional endowed professorships.
 In 1997, an agreement was concluded with the UN Economic and Social Council to provide new program support and a fellowship.
 In that year, the school's endowment surpassed $40 million.

 In 1992, students of the school organized protests and teach-ins as part of a nationwide effort to protest welfare cuts.
 The organizers of the school's events called the welfare cuts an example of the demonization of people on welfare.